kobi-hari-courses/2304-algosec-angular/Module 01/README.md

   * Flexible object notation: `{[key: string]: number}` and the equivilent: `Record<string, number>`
   * Function notation: `(x: number, y: string) => boolean`

+## Typescript deep dive
+* Using the `let` keyword
+* Defining Classes
+* Declaring constructors and initializing fields in the constructor signature
+* private, public and protected fields
+* Using interfaces
+* Typescript definition for **Type Safety** as "signature compatible"
+* Union Types
+* Cross Types
+* the `type` alias